reza-naghizadeh/organize-pictures-by-date/README.md

-# Organize Files by Date
+# Organize Pictures by Date

-This repository contains a Python script and standalone apps for macOS and Windows to help you organize your files by date, with additional options for folder management.
+This repository contains a Python script and standalone apps for macOS and Windows to help you organize your pictures by date, with additional options for folder management.

 ## How to Use